mapfish/mapfish-print/README.rst

 Deploy
 ------

-The following command will build and upload all artifacts to the dev.mapfish.org repository.
+The following command will build and upload all artifacts to the maven central repository.

 .. code::

-  > ./gradlew upload -DsshPassphrase=...
+  > ./gradlew uploadArchives -DsshPassphrase=...

 To use in Eclipse